South Shore Line Airport Realignment: Background

-South Bend Airport station, the current South Shore Line terminus serving South Bend, Indiana, was opened at South Bend International Airport on November 20, 1992.
+South Bend International Airport station, the current South Shore Line terminus serving South Bend, Indiana, was opened at South Bend International Airport on November 20, 1992.
 The station's location on the east side of the airport was chosen due to the existence of a freight spur at that site, but this alignment was originally intended to be only temporary.
 The route that carries the South Shore Line to the station is considered slow and circuitous.

 Poor track conditions on the approach to the existing further limits trains speeds, also lengthening travel times on all trains serving the terminus.
 Even though deteriorated track conditions have exacerbated speed limitations along the spur, these limitations have always been present.
 The first trains to serve the station when it opened in 1992 already ran slow along the spur due to concerns with the track's geography, as it ran parallel to a busy road (Bendix Drive), and had many level crossings with side streets as well as several crossings with high-traffic roadways (one with Lincoln Way West, and two with Bendix Drive).
 Due to slow speeds on the spur, when the station opened the scheduled running-times of South Shore Line trains into South Bend was extended by five minutes compared to the scheduled running-times of trains into the previous station.